 One course from:

-+requires additional prerequisite courses beyond those required for the major and concentration.*count as the two Lab Science courses required in the CS major Ancillary requirements, but are not NSP.**counts as one of the two CS major Elective requirements.***counts as the additional Math/Science course from a department-approved list of courses.
-Required in the CS major ancillary requirements.
++Requires additional prerequisite courses beyond those required for the major and concentration.*Count as the 2 lab science courses required in the computer science major ancillary requirements, but are not NSP.**Counts to big data analytics concentration or to a computer science elective.***Counts as the additional math/science course from a department-approved list of courses.
+Required in the computer science major ancillary requirements.